MtJavaScript/GoodBadJSCodeStyle/README.md

    If to do new line, which is almost always needed and forget to add brackets than bugs
    that you would search much time.
 2. More time to support and keep in mind do not do bug with new line
-3. A bit decrease readness of code in about 30-50%.
+3. A bit decrease readability of code in about 30-50%.

 So write this
 ```